 Cancer Molecular Genetics

-Identifying the genetic and epigenetic mechanisms regulating expression of these genes in normal and cancer cells
+- Determine the genetic and epigenetic mechanisms that regulate expression of key genes in both normal and cancer cells

-Identifying mechanisms by which identified defects in cancer cells can be exploited to selectively induce cancer cell death
+- Identify mechanisms by which genetic, epigenetic, and immunologic processes in cancer cells can be exploited to selectively induce cancer cell death

 - Develop strategies for translating this knowledge into innovative approaches for cancer treatment

 The research projects addressing these goals fall into three major thematic areas:

 - Gene expression and epigenetics

 The scientific efforts are highly cancer-focused and range from basic discovery to translational and preclinical research within these thematic areas.